Rate Limiting in Ambassador Edge Stack

 Grouping

 Labels can be grouped.
-This allows for a single request to count against multiple different RateLimit
+This allows for a single request to count against multiple different RateLimit resources.
+For example, imagine the following scenario:

 - Users should be limited on the total number of requests that can be sent to a set of endpoints